davep/ng2web/docs/index.md

 [`ng2html`](https://github.com/davep/ng2html).

-As for what it does: it will take a [Norton Guide file](https://en.wikipedia.org/wiki/Norton_Guides) and turn the content into a collection of HTML pages, which you can then incorporate into a web site.
+As for what it does: it will take a [Norton Guide file](https://en.wikipedia.org/wiki/Norton_Guides) and turns the content into a collection of HTML pages, which you can then incorporate into a web site.

 ## Command line options